dart-atom/dart/_posts/2014-01-03-getting-started.md

 executing the command `'toggle outline view'`.

-In order to find all the places where an element if referenced, right click on that element and select the menu item `Find References…`.
-You can also use the key binding `shift-⌘-g`.
+In order to find all the places where an element if referenced, right click on that element and select the menu item `Find References`.
+You can also use the key binding `shift-cmd-g`.
 The results will be displayed in a view on the right;
 clicking on a result will jump to the associated source location.
 The results view can be closed via the close button or by hitting the escape key twice.